 The earliest research was published circa 2012 and started to take off with the first Bitcoin bubble of 2013.
 Since then, the research landscape has expanded rapidly, with every discipline and nearly every topic represented.
-For example, the Blockchain Research Network bibliography contains nearly 2000 items.
-At the same time, the quality of research has risen significantly too.
+For example, the Blockchain Research Network bibliography contains over 2000 items.
+At the same time, anecdotally, the quality of research has risen significantly too.